St Lawrence Church

 Listed by English Heritage in 1972, St Lawrence Church now has Grade 1 status.

-If you are visiting this page to investigate the history of St Lawrence Church, then we suggest you begin by looking at the Church History page, then use the main Menu above labelled 'Church' to guide you through our other pages which include details of the church bells, the unusual one-handed clock and a photo album of architectural features.
+If you are interested in the history of St Lawrence Church, then we suggest you begin by looking at the Church History page, then use the main Menu above labelled 'Church' to guide you through our other pages which include details of the church bells, the unusual one-handed clock and a photo album of architectural features.

 A charitable Trust - The Friends of St Lawrence Church - was set up to ensure that funds are available to maintain this important village asset.
-Supporters and new members are always welcome.
+New members are always welcome.

 With effect from 1 August 2021, St Lawrence Church will be open every day between 10 am and 4 pm.